 These 7" skirts are of a similar style to our standard size Hole In One skirts.
 They feature long, big, wide strands, bulky profiles - and are made of silicone rubber.

 They are seven inches long with forty-five "double wide cut" strands.
+They are ideal for pike fishing and for trophy largemouth bass.

-Black Blue~ 7" Skirt.
+Black Blue~ 7" Pike Skirt.

-Green Pumpkin ~ 7" Skirt.
+Green Pumpkin ~ 7" Pike Skirt.

-Fire Tiger ~ 7" Skirt.
+Fire Tiger ~ 7" Pike Skirt.

-Chartreuse White Bone ~ 7" Skirt.
+Chartreuse White Bone ~ 7" Pike Skirt.

-Rainbow Trout ~ 7" Skirt.
+Rainbow Trout ~ 7" Pike Skirt.

 Size Comparison to Standard 5" Skirts